davidcann/electron-tinted-with-sidebar/README.md

 > Create a native wallpaper-tinted window with a sidebar in [Electron](https://electronjs.org/) on macOS

 Electron BrowserWindow supports only one [`vibrancy` mode](https://www.electronjs.org/docs/latest/api/browser-window#winsetvibrancytype-macos) at a time, but standard macOS apps commonly have both a sidebar and main content area (often titlebar and inspector) that should be tinted based on the wallpaper on the user's desktop (macOS System Settings > Appearance > Allow wallpaper tinting in windows).
-The `setLayout` function adds [NSVisualEffectView](https://developer.apple.com/documentation/appkit/nsvisualeffectview?language=objc)s with the correct materials.
+The `setWindowLayout` function adds [NSVisualEffectView](https://developer.apple.com/documentation/appkit/nsvisualeffectview?language=objc)s with the correct materials.

 The `setWindowAnimationBehavior` function enables you to configure a window to have the "zoom up" entrance animation.